Blockade of Saint-Domingue: Surrender of Cap-Français

 Aware that the people on Clorinde would swamp his boat if he drew alongside the frigate, possibly drowning all concerned, Willoughby instead commandeered a punt and used it to come aboard the frigate.
 Once on board, Willoughby persuaded La Poype to surrender the ship without the formalities observed outside the harbour, raising the Union Flag.
-The Haitians were consequently unable to fire on a ship in possession of their ally, Willoughby going ashore to meet with Dessalines, who promised assistance.
-Willoughby returned with a number of boats crewed by Haitians and was joined by several British boats in anticipation of removing the crew and passengers from the stricken ship.
+The rebels were consequently unable to fire on a ship in possession of their ally, Willoughby going ashore to meet with Dessalines, who promised assistance.
+Willoughby returned with a number of boats crewed by the rebels and was joined by several British boats in anticipation of removing the crew and passengers from the stricken ship.
 On his return however, Willoughby discovered that the wind had fallen significantly, allowing him to use the boats instead to haul Clorinde off the rocks and into deeper water.
 Her hull was still intact, and by the evening Clorinde had joined the rest of the British squadron off the mouth of the harbour.

-Final actions
+Aftermath

-With the surrender of the main French city in Northern Haiti, the Haitian Revolution was almost at an end, only Môle-Saint-Nicolas remaining in French hands.
-On 2 December, Loring's squadron reached the port and offered the same terms to Noailles as had been offered to Rochambeau, who refused, claiming he had stores to last a five-month siege and so Loring continued to Port Royal in Jamaica, his ships laden with prisoners, leaving Cumberland and the frigate HMS Pique to enforce the blockade.
-That evening however Noailles made a desperate attempt to escape the port with six small vessels.
+With the surrender of the main French city in Northern Saint-Domingue, the conflict was almost at an end, with only Môle-Saint-Nicolas remaining in French hands.
+On 2 December, Loring's squadron reached the port and offered the same terms to General Louis Marie Antoine de Noailles as had been offered to Rochambeau, who refused, claiming he had stores to last a five-month siege and so Loring continued to Port Royal in Jamaica, his ships laden with prisoners, leaving Cumberland and the frigate HMS Pique to enforce the blockade.

+That evening however, Noailles made a desperate attempt to escape the port with six small vessels.
 The French convoy was sighted during the night of 5–6 December, and soon overrun, the Republic, Temeraire, Belle Louise, Active and Sally Warner all seized by the British warships.
 Only one vessel, Noailles's flagship, escaped pursuit, although Noailles had apparently been mortally wounded as he died shortly after reaching Havana, Cuba as a result of his reported injuries.
 French histories recount that Noailles's vessel was able to board and overpower a small British warship en route, but no British warships of any size were lost in these waters during 1803 and so the origin of this story is unknown.

-Haitian independence

-The fall of Môle-Saint-Nicolas marked the end of the Haitian Revolution and the final destruction of the French colony of Saint-Domingue.
-Although vestigial French forces remained in Spanish San Domingo, they were too few and too weak to make any impression on the forces of Dessalines which now controlled the western half of the island.
-In the process, Dessalines became arguably the most successful military commander in the struggle against Napoleonic France.

-On 1 January 1804, Dessailines proclaimed the foundation of the new nation of Haiti, the first independent Caribbean nation since the days before European settlement.
+The fall of Môle-Saint-Nicolas marked the end of the conflict and the collapse of French rule in Saint-Domingue.
+Although French troops remained in the Captaincy General of Santo Domingo, they were too few in number to contest with Dessalines' forces, which now controlled the western half of the island.
+Historian Christer Petley argued Dessalines' role in the campaign led to him becoming arguably the most successful military commander in the struggle against Napoleonic France.
+On 1 January 1804, Dessailines proclaimed the foundation of the new black nation of Haiti, the first independent Caribbean nation since the pre-Columbian era as well as the first of Latin America in the Western Hemisphere and the second oldest independent nation after the United States.